Falcons use draft to rebuild substandard defense

 ATLANTA CONNECTION

-Hennessy played for Geoff Collins for two seasons at Temple before Collins was hired by Georgia Tech in 2019.
+Hennessy played for coach Geoff Collins for two seasons at Temple before Collins was hired by Georgia Tech in 2019.
 Collins gave the Falcons a strong endorsement of Hennessey.

 “He was very, very positive about him and so was some of his staff,” Dimitroff said.